Bl41r/data-structures/README.md

 Repo that holds implementations of a variety of data structures, including nodes, linked lists, double linked lists, stacks, and queues.

-This branch features the priority queue.
-A Priority Queue is similar to a queue, except that in addition to a value, each item in the queue has a “priority”.
-When you pop an item off of the queue, you always get the highest priority item.
+This branch features a graph with weighted edges.

 #### methods
 .insert(item): inserts an item into the queue.